 - Hellen: “Agile/Scrum is critically important to our work, as is continued communication, and refinement based on feedback that helps to deliver a better outcome.”

-We manage our project backlog with a program called Jira so the whole team can track task completion and burn rates in real time.
+Our project included five stages, which were tackled in two-week sprints (Define, Design, Prototype, Build, Launch).
+We managed our project backlog with a program called Jira so the whole team can track task completion and burn rates in real time.